sbkoth/sbkoth.github.io/RUNNING_LOCALLY.md

 1. Modify `theme.json` to change the primary color and theme variant
 2. Edit `tailwind.config.ts` to add custom color schemes or typography
 3. Component styles can be customized in their respective files in `client/src/components/ui`

+#### Card Styling Consistency

+All cards across the website (service cards, project cards, blog cards, feature cards) follow a consistent visual style:

+1. **Top Border Styling**: Each card has a `border-t-4 border-t-primary` class that creates the distinctive "black fade" border-top effect
+2. **Hover Effects**: Consistent hover animations with subtle scaling (`hover:scale-[1.02]`) and shadow effects (`hover:shadow-lg`)
+3. **Transition Effects**: All hover animations use smooth transitions with `transition-all`
+4. **No Arrow Icons**: Cards intentionally don't include right arrow icons for cleaner design
+5. **Rounded Corners**: All cards use the standard shadcn card component with consistent corner rounding

+To maintain visual consistency, always use these styling conventions when adding new card components.

 ### Adding New Pages